maritime-web/TilerService-Docker/README.md

 The variable `tracing` can be set to `false` to disable detailed tracing.
 It is by default set to `true`.

 # Execution
-Before you run the container you must pull the image for the [MapTiler Pro container](https://hub.docker.com/r/klokantech/maptiler/):
+Before you run the container you must pull the image for the [MapTiler Pro container](https://hub.docker.com/r/klokantech/maptiler/) and for the [TileServer](https://hub.docker.com/r/klokantech/tileserver-php/):

     docker pull klokantech/maptiler
     docker pull klokantech/tileserver-php